milesdaniel/odin-recipes/README.md

 # odin-recipes

-Odin project: recipes website project for learning html &amp; css
+Odin Project: A simple html & css website to host recipes.
+This project is to practice html, css, and develop workflow best practices.